Hronsek – Water Castle

 History

-The first, late Gothic stronghold in Hronsek was founded in the 15th century on the initiative of the Prokop and Soós families.
-In 1576, it was rebuilt and strengthened in relation with the approaching Turkish turbulence.
+The first, late Gothic residential and defensive residence in Hronsek was built in the 14th century on the initiative of the Prokop family.
+In 1576, it was rebuilt by the Soósy family and fortified in connection with the approaching Turkish threat.
 During the Rakoczi anti-Habsburg uprising, the allegedly insurgent mint operated in it.
 Remodels from the eighteenth and nineteenth centuries did not change much in the shape and structure of the building.

 Architecture